nathtiekk/tp/docs/UserGuide.md

 **Tip:** A person can have any number of tags (including 0)
 </box>

-*   Name: Names must only include alphanumeric characters and spaces.
+*   NAME: Names must only include alphanumeric characters and spaces.
-*   Phone Number: Phone numbers must follow the E.164 standard.
+*   PHONE_NUMBER: Phone numbers must follow the E.164 standard.
-*   Email: The email must be in the localpart@domain format.
+*   EMAIL: The email must be in the localpart@domain format.
-*   Address: The address can be any string value, but it must not be blank.
+*   ADDRESS: The address can be any string value, but it must not be blank.
-*   Policy Number: The policy number must consist only of digits, ensuring that it is numeric and non‑blank.
+*   POLICY_NUMBER: The policy number must consist only of digits, ensuring that it is numeric and non‑blank.
-*   Policy Type: Only the following case‑insensitive policy types are allowed: Life, Health, Property, Vehicle, Travel.
+*   POLICY_TYPE: Only the following case‑insensitive policy types are allowed: Life, Health, Property, Vehicle, Travel.
-*   Renewal Date: The date must follow the DD-MM-YYYY format.
+*   RENEWAL_DATE: The date must follow the DD-MM-YYYY format.
-*   Note: There are no specific restrictions for notes; any string is accepted as a valid note.
+*   NOTE: There are no specific restrictions for notes; any string is accepted as a valid note.
-*   Tag: A valid tag name must be entirely alphanumeric.
+*   TAG: A valid tag name must be entirely alphanumeric.

 <box type="warning" seamless>